 Until recently, only a select few engineering firms gave their workers clear, continuous training prior to or following university.
 But education shouldn’t stop there.
 People are conscious they’ll be left behind.
 Perhaps it’s the inflated cost of uni degrees or the fact that so many engineers have one, but there’s a sense it’s not enough anymore.

 Clients have responded.
 The number of in-house training schemes is growing.
 Candidates can learn and progress in many CNC and Machine Shop disciplines: for example, becoming a Programmer or Production Manager after cutting their teeth as an Operator for several years.

-I think some firms assume the market is oversaturated with great talent, but they’re mistaken – just a small percentage of workers are right at the top.
+Sometimes firms seem to assume the market is oversaturated with great talent, but they’re mistaken – just a small percentage of workers are right at the top.
 These people are fully aware they’re sought after.
 That’s why they look for excellent training and personal development in a role.
 Independently funded courses are quite pricey, so adding them to a hiring package is a measure of trust and loyalty.

 The one-stop shop is very popular